 Afterwards I felt I should have noticed the men who had lowered the coffin.
 I didn’t take any notice of them at all, yet they must have been there, done it.
 I couldn’t say if they were young or old, or something in between, yet they had come along and done their job and somebody somewhere had paid them for it.
 I should have noticed.

 They stood around the grave, looking down at the frozen earth.
 Their breath made white puffs in the air and nobody stayed long.
-My black dress and coat were inadequate against the cold and, with the crowd, all his clients, almost the whole little town, I retreated with the surge and within twelve hours I was home.
+My black dress and coat were inadequate against the cold and, along with the crowd and all his clients, almost the whole little town, I retreated with the surge and within twelve hours I was home.

 Years ago now.
 God knows, it’s all years ago now.

 When I was first there I used to say that there was a kind of Bronte beauty to that central plateau.
 I was lying.
 Even then, I lied.
 There is nothing beautiful about it.
 Black and icy, brown and ragged, the countryside unfolds like a dark old cloak, so sombre that the very loneliness is to die from.